 Tom would love to be remembered through your kindness to others or donation to a charity of your choice.

-To plant a tree in memory of Thomas Cooper, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Thomas Cooper, please visit our Tree Store